onnlucky/hotel/readme.txt

 ensure task attach/detach is correct, and ready/done etc don't have races ...

-fix task_alloc, rename to value_alloc, use sizeof(impl) not field count throw exceptions a little bit better, at least cat texts with message ... clean up task.c arrange things around tlResult and such ... clean up tl.h; nice up code.{h,c} and call.c
+clean up task.c arrange things around tlResult and such ... clean up tl.h; nice up code.{h,c} and call.c